-Cash is represented by cash at bank, and on-demand deposits with financial institutions.
-Cash equivalents are highly liquid investments that are readily convertible to known amounts of cash with an insignificant risk of change in value.
+Cash is represented by cash at bank, cash floats and on-demand deposits with financial institutions.
+Cash equivalents are highly liquid investments that are readily convertible to known amounts of cash with an insignificant risk of change in value, these are non-time specific investments and can be utilised on demand to meet the cash flow needs of the authority.